Query HistoryQuery History mk Sat, 03/09/2013 - 17:36

 Query logging can be stoped by calling procedure querylog_disable().

 The query performance is stored in the table 'querylog_calls'.
-The owner of the query definition is also the one that will be referenced implicitly from the call events.
-The key timing attributes are 'run', i.e. the time to prepare the result set , and 'ship', i.e. the time to render the result set and sent it to the client.
-All timing in microseconds.
+The owner of the query definition is also the one who is referenced implicitly by the 'id' of a call event.
+The key timing attributes are 'run', i.e. the time to execute the query to produce the result set, and 'ship', i.e. the time to render the result set and sent it to the client.
+All times are in microseconds.

-The remaining parameters illustrate the resource claims.
-The 'tuples' attribute denotes the size of the result set in number of rows.
-The 'space' depicts the total size of all temporary columns created during query execution.
-Note, the space is allocated and freed during the query execution, leading to a much less demanding actual memory footprint.
-The 'cpu' load is derived from the operating system system statistics (Linux only) and is given as a percentage.
-The same holds for the io waiting time.
+The remaining parameters illustrate resource claims.
+The 'tuples' attribute denotes the size of the result set in the number of rows.
+The 'cpu' load is derived from the operating system statistics (Linux only) and is given as a percentage.
+The same holds for the 'io' waiting time.

 create view sys.querylog_history as